B-Red/movie_CRUD-FE/README.md

 # Welcome!
-This application is built to demonstrate my abilites to create a full stack application.
+This application is built to demonstrate my abilities to create a full stack application.

 ## Technologies used:
 React.js, Bootstrap, Knex.js, express.js, heroku, and postgreSQL.